robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 So that's the front-end functionality in place.

+## Create the QEWD Back-end *getGreeting* Handler

-Now let's write the QEWD back-end message handler method for that *getGreeting* message.
+Now let's write the QEWD back-end message handler method for that *getGreeting* message that the *topbar* Assembly's *hook* method sends.

 Create a new path for it: